WillssEdgar/MoodWaves/README.md

 ```

 **Step 3:**

-Execute the following command to run the project
+Execute the following command to run the project:

 ```
 flutter run